Bannon protege loses case against liberal Polish newspaper

 Tyrmand objected to several points in the article, including the description of him as “Trump’s man” and of Trump as being sympathetic to Russian President Vladimir Putin.
 He also objected to Piątek writing that Project Veritas wages “informational warfare.”

 In testimony last year, Tyrmand argued that the article connected him “in this tenuous guilt-by-association to Vladimir Putin.”
 He called it the “biggest slander and slur” possible in a part of Europe that had “achieved independence from the Soviet tyranny.”

-Tyrmand was not in court Friday and could not be immediately reached for comment.
+Tyrmand, in a written message from Chicago, said that he was “livid and rather disgusted, but not entirely surprised by the ruling” and that he plans to appeal.

 Judge Jacek Tyszka rejected Tyrmand’s argument that he had been defamed and ordered Tyrmand to pay 4,000 zlotys ($1,050) to the reporter and the same amount to Agora.
 Tyszka argued that it was not defamatory to describe Tyrmand as part of Trump’s circle when he has written for Breitbart and been associated with other pro-Trump players.